 1. Find database name and database prefix from /usr/local/etc/ezlogin/ez.conf in ezeelogin gateway server.

 Replace the "db_user" & "dn_name" with values in /usr/local/etc/ezlogin/ez.conf of your ezeelogin jump server.You can find the db password as "db_pass" in /usr/local/etc/ezlogin/ez.conf of your ezeelogin jump server.

-4. Run the following command to two factor authentication ( 2FA ) for admin user
+3. Run the following command to two-factor authentication ( 2FA ) for the admin user

 Replace "dbprefix_" with the value of dbprefix_ in /usr/local/etc/ezlogin/ez.conf of your ezeelogin jump server.
 For example "dbprefix_settings" is to be replaced with "casmbn_settings" here.

-you have to use correct db_name and dbprefix from ez.conf if you are running the mysql commands manually.
+You have to use the correct db_name and dbprefix from ez.conf if you are running the MySQL commands manually.